 Now these borrowers, who were essentially destined to fail, have few options to avoid foreclosure.

-I’d add a list of subprime lenders, but there aren’t any left…that said, here is a general list of closed lenders, many of them subprime.
+I’d add a list of subprime lenders, but there aren’t any left…here is a general list of closed lenders, many of them subprime.